telepresenceio/telepresence/quick-start/qs-go.md

 2. Go to the frontend service again in your browser at [http://verylargejavaservice:8080](http://verylargejavaservice:8080).
 You will now see the <span style="color:blue" class="bold">blue</span> elements in the app.

-<Alert severity="success"><b>The frontend’s request to DataProcessingService is being intercepted and rerouted to the Node server on your laptop!</b></Alert>
+<Alert severity="success"><b>The frontend’s request to DataProcessingService is being intercepted and rerouted to the Go server on your laptop!</b></Alert>

 ## 6. Make a code change
 We’ve now set up a local development environment for the DataProcessingService, and we’ve created an intercept that sends traffic in the cluster to our local environment.
 We can now combine these two concepts to show how we can quickly make and test changes.

-1. Open `edgey-corp-nodejs/DataProcessingService/app.js` in your editor and change line 6 from `blue` to `orange`.
-Save the file and the Node server will auto reload.
+1. Open `edgey-corp-GO/DataProcessingService/main.go` in your editor and change `var color string` from `blue` to `orange`.
+Save the file and the Go server will auto reload.

 2. Now, visit [http://verylargejavaservice:8080](http://verylargejavaservice:8080) again in your browser.
 You will now see the orange elements in the application.